 Please check our Resources Section on the website to find more information.

 The teachers speak predominantly German with the children.
 The goal is to fully immerse the child in the German language.
 Teachers might help when non-German speaking children are new, to explain certain things in English to make sure that children understand and feel comfortable in their new surroundings.

 Even though the teachers predominantly speak German to the children, many children will speak English with each other.
-Our experience is, that children without prior English skills will be immersed in the English language and will usually have good knowledge of the language after about one year.
-Children learn at different speeds, while some will start speaking English after a few months, others will take a more cautious approach and take awhile longer.
+Our experience is that children without prior English skills will be immersed in the English language and will usually have good knowledge of the language after about one year.
+Children learn at different speeds, while some will start speaking English after a few months, others will take a more cautious approach and take a while longer.

-We make a great effort to balance classes by gender, ages, language abilities, new and returning students and social dynamics.
-We will therefore mix classes new every year to achieve a balance.
+We make an effort to balance classes by gender, ages, language abilities, new and returning students and social dynamics.
+We will therefore mix classes every year to achieve a balance.
 Some children may be placed with the same teacher in their second year, while others may change teachers.
 Children will remain with the same teacher for a maximum of two years.
 If possible, we will place siblings in separate classes.